Capillary/ecom-api-document/source/includes/_store.md

 }
 ```

-Retrieves the order fulfillment countries (with country code and phone code) of a specific merchant.
+Retrieves all the countries (with country code and phone code) supported for a specific merchant.

 ### Resource Information
 |  |  |